CSC3170-2022Fall/project-team-21/README.md

 - `main.cpp`: This is how you test your implementation.
 This is the driver code for the application.
 You can modify it as you want, but the general structure done.
 - `gui/`: Darren.
 Tentative GUI design and survey for our database.
 - `testing/`: Yohanes.
 Provide test cases for our DB and also for demo.
-- Abstract and report: 王茗萱
+- Abstract and report: 杨亮，王茗萱

 ## Message to our team members
 <!-- This part should be deleted in the submission -->